Glossary of Dental Clinical and Administrative Terms

 furcation: The anatomic area of a multirooted tooth where the roots diverge.

-general anesthesia: See anesthesia.
+general anesthesia: See definition under anesthesia.

 genetic test: Laboratory technique used to determine if a person has a genetic condition or disease or is likely to get the disease.

 gingiva: Soft tissues overlying the crowns of unerupted teeth and encircling the necks of those that have erupted.